MauroCE/PythonBRMLtoolbox/README.md

 that the statements above are correct!

  ## What is BRMLtoolbox?
  The BRMLtoolbox is a MATLAB toolbox written by David Barber, Reader for the Computational Statistics and Machine Learning MSc at UCL.
-The toolbox should be used together with the book Bayesian Reasoning and Machine Learning.
+The BRML toolbox should be used together with the book Bayesian Reasoning and Machine Learning.
 It is a set of tools to help readers see how mathematical models translate into actual code.

  ## Software Requirements
  1. Python (3.6 onwards, although only type hints would need to be removed for Python 3.5)
  2. Numpy

  ## Mathematical Requirements
+ The mathematical requirements for understanding classes within BRML toolbox are:
  1. Calculus & Linear Algebra
  2. Probability
  3. Algorithms